Board

 Craig McMullin

-Previously, Mr. McMullin was a startup and test engineer responsible for plant system testing for General Public Utilities at Three Mile Island Nuclear Generating Station Units 1 and 2.
-As a systems design engineer and manager of a multi-disciplinary design organization at Combustion Engineering, Inc. he received two U.S. patents.
-He was also on loan to the Institute of Nuclear Power Operations in Atlanta GA and qualified as a Maintenance Evaluator, performing conduct of maintenance assessments at many commerical nuclear power plants across the country.
+Previously, Mr. McMullin was a startup and test engineer responsible for pre-operational and hot functional system testing, including power accession verification leading to licensed commercial operation of nuclear power stations.
+As a systems design engineer and manager of a multi-disciplinary design organization at Combustion Engineering, Inc. he received two U.S. patents for innovative commercial nuclear plant system designs.
+He also served at the Institute of Nuclear Power Operations in Atlanta GA and qualified as a Maintenance Evaluator, performing conduct of maintenance evaluations at many commercial nuclear power plants across the country.

-He has co-authored six technical papers in the areas of operations, maintenance, and plant life extension techniques and productivity enhancements for commerical nuclear power plants and DOE facilities.
-Mr. McMullin is a member of the American Nuclear Society and has been a CNTA Board Member for 6 years.
+He has co-authored six technical papers in the areas of operations, maintenance, and plant life extension techniques and productivity enhancements for commercial nuclear power plants and DOE facilities.
+Mr. McMullin is also a member of the American Nuclear Society (ANS).

 Mr. McMullin is a graduate of the Massachusetts Maritime Academy with a Bachelor of Science degree in Marine Engineering.
 He also received a Master of Business Administration from Western New England College.